padreati/rapaio-jupyter-kernel/README.md

 The `-auto` option uses an automatic mode for installing the kernel.
 The installer has also an interactive mode, and the kernel installation can be realized manually, also.
 For more details, you can follow [INSTALL.md](INSTALL.md).

+To dive deeper into how the kernel is configured and create custom kernel configurations you can follow [KERNEL.md](KERNEL.md).

 ## Maven central

 The project is also stored in maven central repositories and can be added as a dependency in maven as: